fumitoh/modelx/doc/source/installation.rst

 ------------------

 `Spyder`_ is a popular open-source Python IDE, and a Spyder plugin for modelx is avaialble.
-To install and use the plugin, see the :doc:`spyder` page
+For more about the Spyder plugin for modelx, see the :doc:`spyder` page

 Configuring Spyder